selectel/terraform-provider-selectel/website/docs/r/resell_user_v2.html.markdown

 ## Attributes Reference

-There is no additional attributes for this resource.
+There are no additional attributes for this resource.

 ## Import